Electric polarization and magnetization in metals: Introduction

-In this paper we extend this approach to treat the optical response of a metal.
-In this initial treatment we restrict ourselves to the long-wavelength limit and consider the independent particle approximation, in which the interaction between electrons is approximately treated through an effective potential energy characterizing the lattice, and by taking the ``applied'' electric field in our calculations to be the macroscopic Maxwell electric field, having frequency components $\boldsymbol{E}(\omega)$.
+In this paper we implement this approach to treat the optical response of a metal.
+In this initial treatment we restrict ourselves to the long-wavelength limit and consider the independent particle approximation, in which the interaction between electrons is approximately treated through an effective potential energy characterizing the lattice and by taking the ``applied'' electric field in our calculations to be the macroscopic Maxwell electric field, having frequency components $\boldsymbol{E}(\omega)$.

-Within the framework we have developed, the identification of the ``site quantities'' requires the existence of a general set of ELWFs, which happens to entirely depend on topological considerations.
-In Sec.~\ref{Section:DensityMatrix} we briefly discuss such issues, but the result is that if a particular geometric structure, a certain Hilbert bundle, associated with an isolated set of energy bands is globally trivial in the topological sense, then the corresponding electronic eigenfunctions can be used to construct ELWFs \cite{Brouder,Troyer2016}.
-In general, it has been shown \cite{Freed} that the Hilbert bundle constructed using the eigenfunctions associated with \textit{all} of the energy bands is trivializable, thus a complete set of ELWFs can always be constructed.
-Then, within our framework, the microscopic polarization and magnetization fields, and thus their multipole moments as well, are \textit{always} well-defined quantities, as are the microscopic free charge and current densities.
-And of course the corresponding macroscopic fields are as well.
-In this paper we will restrict our study to those crystalline solids for which the Hilbert bundle associated with \textit{any} set of isolated energy bands -- including the completely occupied and partly occupied energy bands in a \textit{p}-doped semiconductor at zero temperature, which is the model of a metal we adopt in this first communication -- is globally trivial; thus, the eigenfunctions associated with any set of isolated energy bands can be used to construct ELWFs.
+Our identification of the electronic component of the ``site quantities'' requires the existence of a complete set of ELWFs, which depends entirely on topological considerations \cite{Brouder}.
+In Sec.~\ref{Section:DensityMatrix} we briefly discuss such issues, but the result is that if the Bloch energy eigenfunctions associated with \textit{all} of the energy bands are employed, a complete set of ELWFs can always be constructed.
+Thus, the microscopic polarization and magnetization fields we introduce, and the corresponding macroscopic fields, are \textit{always} defined, as are the macroscopic free charge and current densities.
+In this paper we will restrict our study to those crystalline solids for which ELWFs can be constructed from the energy eigenfunctions associated with \textit{any} set of isolated bands -- including the completely occupied and partly occupied bands in a \textit{p}-doped semiconductor in its $T=0$ ground state, which is the model of a metal we adopt in this first communication.